AMReX-Astro/Castro/docs_new/source/CastroGravity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following describes methods for doing isolated boundary
 conditions.
-The best reference for ’s implementation of this
+The best reference for Castro’s implementation of this
 is :raw-latex:`\cite{katz:2016}`.

 -  **Multipole Expansion**